Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/PowerCircuit.md

   The amount of power produced by the whole circuit in the last tick.
 - <code id="consumption">consumption</code> float

-  The power consumption of the whole circuit in thg last tick.
+  The power consumption of the whole circuit in thge last tick.
 - <code id="capacity">capacity</code> float

   The power capacity of the whole network in the last tick.
 (The max amount of power available in the last tick)